REALWorld Law

 Belgium

 In the case of an asset deal, the Civil Code provides that all sellers are to guarantee two things.
 First, they must warrant the unrestricted use of the property to the buyer.
 This protects the buyer from any restriction on his use of the property by the seller or third parties who claim rights over the real estate.
 Secondly, they must warrant that the property sold is free from invisible defects (garantie des vices cachés / garantie van verborgen gebreken).
+The parties can agree to extend or limit these obligations in the contractual documentation.

 Furthermore, specific legislation can impose additional warranties on the seller.